ikreymer/pywb-ipfs/README.md

 5. `http://localhost:9080/replay/example.com/` to replay the recording.
 If all goes well, the replay will be served from a WARC record stored in IPFS.

 WARC records are recorded to a local dir, then uploaded to IPFS and removed.

+The index of all WARC records written to IPFS is available (as a text file) under the redis key `ipfs:cdxj` and also available as the current IPNS registered name, so `ipfs name resolve` will return the hash of the current index.
+The index is put into IPFS every 30 seconds, though a real time index is updated in Redis first (and hence the need for redis).

 Redis is used for CDXJ (indexing) for recording and replay, but a copy is also written to IPFS.